Pearson scores in shootout, Canucks beat Flyers 3-2

-VANCOUVER, British Columbia (AP) — Tanner Pearson scored in the shootout, leading the Vancouver Canucks to a 3-2 victory over the Philadelphia Flyers on Saturday.
+VANCOUVER, British Columbia (AP) — Vancouver Canucks forward Tanner Pearson was just looking for some empty space when he sent the puck flying in the shootout Saturday night.

-Pearson beat Philly’s Carter Hart through the pads in the third round to secure the win.
+Pearson beat Philadelphia goaltender Carter Hart between the pads in the third round of the shootout, leading the Canucks to a 3-2 victory over the Flyers.

+“I don’t have a go-to move,” he said after the game.
+“I just try to find some net and shoot it there.
+So luckily that one went in.”

+Hart, who stopped 24 shots in the losing effort, said he read the shot “the whole way” but made a small and costly mistake.

 Brock Boeser and Pearson scored for the Canucks in regulation, and Chris Tanev added a pair of assists.